junwoo091400/inavFollowme/README.md

 Additionally, the camera gimbal will turn to face the tag regardless of whether or not the follow-me system is active in the flight controller.
 For example, when flying fully manually or in other autonomous states such as return-to-home or waypoint mode, the camera gimbal will still face toward the tag.

-You can see more details and usage examples in this YouTube video: TODO
+You can see more details and usage examples in this YouTube video: TODO => Is this supposed to be a link?

 ## Requirements